 A talented artist and painter with a particular skill for original movie prop conservation and restoration, Maria works with us in our NY studio.

-Responsible for client care and coordinating the careful packing and shipping of valuable artifacts, Christine is also often found creating with our crew in the studio!
+Responsible for client care and coordinating the careful packing and shipping of valuable artifacts, Christine manages the office and (like most of our crew) can be found creating in the studio when all hands are required!

 Sam's a graduate of Make-up Designory and two-time IMATS Battle of the Brushes winner.
 She puts her considerable makeup skills to work in our studio on restoration and fabrication projects.